evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

-# Sendgrid Dynamic Blocks
+# SendGrid Dynamic Blocks

-Build re-usable component blocks, and update multiple Sendgrid templates at once!
+Build re-usable component blocks, and update multiple SendGrid templates at once!

 ![Application screenshot](https://github.com/evanTheTerribleWarrior/sendgrid-dynamic-blocks/assets/54394422/efec0910-a5b3-4ab1-ac0e-4d1a1f5e1775)

 ## Key features
- * Create blocks based on Sendgrid drag-and-drop compatible code and components
+ * Create blocks based on SendGrid drag-and-drop compatible code and components
  * Save your collection of blocks and fully manage the collection structure
- * Ability to import existing blocks created on Sendgrid Design Editor
+ * Ability to import existing blocks created on SendGrid Design Editor
  * Export/Import your collections
- * Easy to use interface to update multiple Sendgrid templates with your dynamic block
+ * Easy to use interface to update multiple SendGrid templates with your dynamic block
  * Upload your zip file with the HTML/CSS/IMG structure and automatically create a template out of it
  * Local storage to persist your collections on the browser
- * Twilio Functions middleware to call the Sendgrid APIs and therefore avoid exposing SG API Keys within the app
+ * Twilio Functions middleware to call the SendGrid APIs and therefore avoid exposing SG API Keys within the app
  * Authentication via JWT tokens and httpOnly cookies
  * (Optional) Segment CDP integration to send Web Vitals - or add your own metrics!